mvysny/vok-orm/README.md

 * `save()` which either creates a new row by generating the INSERT statement (if the ID is null), or updates the row by generating the UPDATE statement (if the ID is not null)
 * `delete()` which deletes the row identified by the `id` primary key from the database.

-The INSERT statement is emitted by the `save()` method, simply by fetching the values of all non-transient properties of the entity.
+The INSERT/UPDATE statement is automatically constructed by the `save()` method, simply by enumerating all non-transient and non-ignored properties of the bean using reflection and fetching their values.
 See the [Entity](src/main/kotlin/com/github/vokorm/Mapping.kt) sources for more details.
 You can annotate the `Category` class with the `@Table(dbname = "Categories")` annotation, to specify a different table name.

 The category can now be created easily: